 MARY’S BACKGROUND STORY:

 This book is a love letter to my Armenian in-laws, from the husband of one of Mary’s granddaughters.
-It is also the completion of the first part of my assignment, given to me by my eighty-three-year-old mother-in-law—Mary’s baby girl—who solemnly, and somewhat urgently, requested that I write this book.
+It is also the completion of the first part of my assignment, given to me by my late mother-in-law—Mary’s baby girl—who solemnly, and somewhat urgently, requested that I write this book.

 Without giving too much away, Mary died in 1979.
 I came into the family four years later, in 1983.
 But in the time since, I’d heard little of Mary among the many family stories.
 Other characters gained better color over the decades; additionally, most of the stories—as told by parties to the events—were set between the Great Depression and the Funky Seventies.
 The 1920s?
-Nobody was around to tell those stories.
+Nobody was still around to tell those stories.

 Then we found Mary’s cache of artifacts, discovered in a box she’d packed as an elderly widow … and forgotten to time.
 All the stories were new, told by Mary herself, in the form of diary entries, correspondence, annotated snapshots, musical records, and assorted keepsakes.